mpaperno/LGKeys-TouchPortal-Plugin/README.md

 2. Right-click on the icon of a profile you want to set up and select the _Scripting_ menu item.
 This opens up the Lua script editor.
 Usually every profile has a simple default script which echoes some event information to the console below the editor window.
-3. In the _Script_ menu select _Import..._, navigate to the folder where you unpacked the plugin zip archive, and select the `lgkeys-integration.lua` file.
+3. In the _Script_ menu select _Import..._, navigate to the `tools` folder inside where you unpacked the plugin zip archive, and select the `lgkeys-integration.lua` file.
     * **Note**: importing will replace any existing script (LGS will warn you).
 If you have a script you want to keep, then you will need to manually "integrate" the code from `lgkeys-integration.lua` into your existing script.
     The code is very basic, so it shouldn't be a problem.
-4. In the imported script, find the line with `arg = "PROFILE_NAME"` and replace the `PROFILE_NAME` part with the profile's actual, full name (or, even better, its GUID, which is that profile's file name in the LGS profiles folder... see Option 3 for details).
+4. In the imported script, find the line with `arg = "PROFILE_NAME"` and replace the `PROFILE_NAME` part with the profile's actual, full name.
+    * Or, even better, its "GUID," which is that profile's file name in the LGS profiles folder (including the curly braces, but without the ".xml" extension).
+    You can use the included `list_devices` utility (mentioned above) to see a list of all your profiles by name, which also shows the corresponding file name and GUID.
+    Using the GUID is preferable to the profile name, because you may change the name later, but the ID will always remain the same while that profile exists.
 5. <kbd>CTRL+S</kbd> to save the script, and you're done (with that profile).

 #### Option 3, insert script by editing profile XML file(s) directly:
 This method is ultimately faster if you need to modify several profiles at once, you just need to be a little careful when editing the files.
 This is also essentially what my utility script (Option 1) does for you.
 You'll need to use Notepad or your favorite plain-text editor to edit the profile XML files.
+1. If LGKeys Plugin is already running, you should stop it.
+This can be done from the TP Settings -> Plug-ins screen.
-1. Shut down the Logitech Gaming Software application.
+2. Shut down/close the Logitech Gaming Software completely (right-click the taskbar icon and select Exit).
-2. Using Explorer browse to the LGS profiles folder, which is in `C:\Users\<User_Name>\AppData\Local\Logitech\Logitech Gaming Software\profiles`
+3. Using Explorer browse to the LGS profiles folder, which is usually in<br>
+`C:\Users\<User_Name>\AppData\Local\Logitech\Logitech Gaming Software\profiles`
     * You _may_ want to copy the profiles to a **backup** folder if you don't already have one (in which case also strongly consider backing up those profiles regularly).
-3. Finding the right profile can be tricky... perhaps sort by modification date and then open each file in the text editor until you find the right one(s).
+4. Finding the right profile can be tricky... perhaps sort by modification date and then open each file in the text editor until you find the right one(s).
 The profile's name is shown on the 3rd line of each file, as an attribute of the `profile` XML element.
+You can also use the previously-mentioned `list_devices` utility to see a list of all your profiles bt name and the corresponding file name.
-4. Scroll down to the end of the file to the `<script>...</script>` tags.
+5. Scroll down to the end of the file to the `<script>...</script>` tags.
 Any existing script will be contained between those tags.
-5. Replace the existing script with the contents of `lgkeys-integration.lua` as mentioned above.
+6. Replace the existing script with the contents of `lgkeys-integration.lua` as mentioned above (or edit any existing script as appropriate so that the `DbgHandler` function fires correctly).
-6. Also as above, find the script line with `arg = "PROFILE_NAME"` and replace the `PROFILE_NAME` part with the profile's GUID.
+7. Also as in Option 2, find the script line with `arg = "PROFILE_NAME"` and replace the `PROFILE_NAME` part with the profile's GUID.
 The GUID is the file's name (including the curly braces, but without the ".xml" extension) and can also be found at the top of the profile file, in the `profile` XML tag, as the `guid` attribute.
 Using the GUID is preferable to the profile name, because you may change the name later, but the ID will always remain the same while that profile exists.
-7. Save the file.
-Modify any others you want, then restart the LGS software.
+8. Save the file.
+Modify any others you want, then restart the LGS software and LGKeys plugin.

+### Named Memory Slots
+While LGS doesn't provide any way to assign names to the M slots, I've designed a custom way to do that using the profile "description" fields within LGS.
+These M slot names can then be shown dynamically in TP based on the current profile, and they become another nice visual reference.

+To set this up, simply edit a game profile's _Description_ field (it's in the profile's _Properties_).
+Enter something like this:

+    M1:EDIT; M2:DIFF; M3:DEBUG;

+The syntax is simple: <kbd>M</kbd> followed by the slot number (1-3), then a colon (<kbd>:</kbd>) followed by the name for that memory slot, and ending with a semicolon (<kbd>;</kbd>).
+If you already have some other description, you could add the slot names at the end.

+You can then use the `<Device> Memory <N> Name` _States_ (described below) to display the names on your LGKeys page(s).

+You do not have to provide names for all memory slots.
+Any that are not specified in the description will default to the usual "M1", "M2", or "M3" names.

+If you have both a "G" keyboard _and_ a G13 keypad, which have individual memory slots, you can provide names for the specific devices by using a modified version of the above syntax:

+    kb.M1:EDIT; kb.M2:DIFF; kb.M3:DEBUG; lhc.M1:C++; lhc.M2:Python; lhc.M3:Lua;

+Where "kb" is for the keyboard memory slots and "lhc" is for the G13 ("LeftHandedController" in LGS-speak).

 ## Usage